Kim So-hyun: 2015–2016: Transition to leading roles and hosting

-2017–2018: Adult roles, career instability and taking other activities
+2017–2020: Adult roles and career fluctuations

 In 2017, Kim participated in Korean dubbing for the character Mitsuha Miyamizu in the anime drama film Your Name.
-She switched back to live-action and co-led the historical and political drama The Emperor: Owner of the Mask with Yoo Seung-ho, which premiered on May 10.
+She switched back to live-action and co-led the historical and political drama The Emperor: Owner of the Mask with Yoo Seung-ho, which premiered on 10 May.
 This marked her first adult historical drama after five years since Moon Embracing the Sun.
-Despite of its high ratings, the time of the drama's original run coincided with her slump period — Kim expressed how she made efforts to understand her character as a heroine.
+Despite its high ratings, the time of the drama's original run coincided with her slump period — Kim expressed how she made efforts to understand her character as a heroine.
 She felt lost and started losing confidence in herself as an actress.
 As everybody was praising her acting and visual, she felt embarrassed because she could not come to a full understanding of who her character was.